dceads4490/flask_api_demo/README.md

 git clone https://github.com/dceads4490/flask_api_demo.git

-# YOU will need to perform the following prior to docker build!!!!!
+# You will need to perform the following prior to docker build!!!!!

 #You will need to provide your own Google API key to make this work!